Developix-ir/DPXCLI/README.md

 - [ ] Create a MakeFile for build systems
 - [ ] Github actions build & test pipeline

+## 🐍 Python DPXCLI
+There is a very nice replica of this project that is made using python, with a better readability for the ones that are interested.
+[You can see it in this repository.](https://github.com/SIR-X/DPXCLI-PY)

 ## 🖊️ Contribution
 Your contribution to dpxcli development is very welcome!